Charles Geddes, Baron Geddes of Epsom

 Charles John Geddes, Baron Geddes of Epsom, CBE (1 March 1897 – 2 May 1983) was a British trade unionist.

 Born in Camberwell, London, his parents were active socialists in the Labour movement at a time that the Labour party was being founded in London.

 Charles attended Blackheath Central School but left still aged only thirteen.
 He joined the Post Office in 1911 as a boy messenger, running errands.
 In his spare time he worked for a shopkeeper in Deptford, East London where he first came into contact with the Post Office Workers Union.

 He served as a fighter pilot in the Royal Flying Corps during World War I, being commissioned a pilot officer in 1918.

 On returning to civilian work, Geddes became active in the new Union of Post Office Workers rising to district chairman of the London district of the union's council.
 During the Second World War he was appointed assistant-general secretary of the UPW.
 He was Deputy General Secretary of the union from 1941, and then General Secretary from 1944 to 1957.
 In 1946 he joined the board of the TUC.
 He ruled on shipbuilding and engineering disputes for the Attlee government.
-He referred wage claims to and impartial body before the establishment of ACAS.
+He referred wage claims to an impartial body before the establishment of ACAS.
 Geddes became authoritative and knowledgeable about the extent and scope of industrial disputes.
 In 1955, he served as President of the Trades Union Congress.

+Geddes was appointed to the London Transport Executive on its formation in 1948.
+He continued to be a member of the LTE and its successor, the London Transport Board until 1969.

 Geddes was Chairman of Polyglass Ltd.